Blue Earth Art Center – Customer Spotlight

 “I had so many questions.
 They [TRC] have just been awesome.
 Basically I just signed the papers and they took care of everything else.” – Jenna Johnson, Blue Earth Art Center

 Jenna and her husband purchased a large building in Blue Earth, MN ready to put in a lot of elbow grease as the building had been left vacant for over 5 years.
 When the couple started assessing the various storage areas in their new building, they soon realized that the former occupants, a printing company, left them with thousands of gallons of mystery waste.
 At first glance, Jenna hoped she could pack up these barrels and containers and bring them to the local Hazardous Waste drop-off, however the quantity was simply too much for a local drop-off to handle.
+This Blue Earth, MN facility really needed a proper chemical clean-out, assessment and guidance on environmental compliance for businesses.

 “We bought this huge building.
 When we signed the contract “as is”…I had no idea.
 It was in really bad shape.” – Jenna Johnson